benbp/markdown-presentation/PITCHME.md

 - Take our documentation for example
   - Within Azure we have lots of docs stored in proprietary programs, OneNote, sharepoint sites, word docs
   - This makes it really hard to make changes to how we do docs, or do engineering
-  - One thing we have wanted to do is standardize troubleshooting guides in one place, actually ends up being a lot of work
+  - One thing we have wanted to do is standardize troubleshooting guides in one place (sovereign), actually ends up being a lot of work

 - The open source community, I would argue, isn't really affected by this problem so much
   - even though it's much more decentralized